 Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed in the clinical studies of a drug cannot be directly compared to rates in the clinical studies of another drug and may not predict the rates observed in a broader patient population in clinical practice.

-The adverse drug reactions (ADRs) described in this section were identified from Trial 1 and Trial 2 [see Clinical Studies].
-In Trial 1, treatment naive patients with unresectable or metastatic melanoma (n=675) were allocated to ZELBORAF 960 mg orally twice daily or to dacarbazine 1000 mg/m2 intravenously every 3 weeks.
-In Trial 2, (n=132) patients with metastatic melanoma and failure of at least one prior systemic therapy received treatment with ZELBORAF 960 mg orally twice daily.
-Adverse reactions reported in at least 10% of patients treated with ZELBORAF are presented in Table 2.
-The most common adverse reactions of any grade ( ≥ 30% in either study) reported in ZELBORAF-treated patients were arthralgia, rash, alopecia, fatigue, photosensitivity reaction, nausea, pruritus and skin papilloma.
+Table 1 presents adverse reactions reported in at least 10% of patients treated with ZELBORAF.
+The most common adverse reactions of any grade ( ≥ 30% in either study) in ZELBORAF-treated patients were arthralgia, rash, alopecia, fatigue, photosensitivity reaction, nausea, pruritus, and skin papilloma.
 The most common ( ≥ 5%) Grade 3 adverse reactions were cuSCC and rash.
 The incidence of Grade 4 adverse reactions was ≤ 4% in both studies.

 The incidence of adverse events resulting in permanent discontinuation of study medication in Trial 1 was 7% for the ZELBORAF arm and 4% for the dacarbazine arm.
 In Trial 2, the incidence of adverse events resulting in permanent discontinuation of study medication was 3% in ZELBORAF-treated patients.
 The median duration of study treatment was 4.2 months for ZELBORAF and 0.8 months for dacarbazine in Trial 1, and 5.7 months for ZELBORAF in Trial 2.

-Table 2: Adverse Reactions Reported in ≥ 10% of Patients
+Table 1 Adverse Reactions Reported in ≥ 10%

 |Skin and subcutaneous tissue disorders|